-The consolidated entity's objectives when managing capital is to safeguard its ability to continue as a going concern, so that it can provide returns for shareholders and benefits for other stakeholders and to maintain an optimum capital structure to reduce the cost of capital.
+The consolidated entity's objectives when managing capital is to safeguard its ability to continue as a going concern, so that IAS1(134) it can provide returns for shareholders and benefits for other stakeholders and to maintain an optimum capital structure to reduce the cost of capital.

 Capital is regarded as total equity, as recognised in the statement of financial position, plus net debt.
-Net debt is calculated as total borrowings less cash and cash equivalents.
+Net debt is calculated IAS1(135)(a) as total borrowings less cash and cash equivalents.